creatorrr/pyAIML/README.md

 pyAIML
 ======

-**NOTE: This repo has been cloned from sourceforge.
+**NOTE: This repo has been cloned from sourceforge & GitHub pyAIML.
 Credits follow.**

 PyAIML -- The Python AIML Interpreter